utguang/Clade3-NosZ/README.md

 python gff_extract.py -i input_directory -o output directory --prefix NosZ --before 4 --after 5 --target K00376

 #4 Use the resource in folder Nos_GENE_CLUSTER to visualize Nos gene cluster encoded on Desulfitobacterium genomes

+# Workflow to construct closed/circular genomes are documented in Circularize**.py

+#monomer2dimer.py is a script to duplicate amino acid sequence, which fullfills the data requirement of ColabFold